firasmidani/firasmidani.github.io/_posts/2017-07-24-email-social-article-sharing-tips.md

 The overall result of this strategy is that a reader understands the gist and nuances of a paper in a handful of clicks and a couple of minutes.
 In return, Eric gets to scan the literature, record it, and intelligently retain it for his own personal use.

 Earlier in 2017, I began implementing some of those tricks when sharing work with colleagues.
 To make this process more streamlined, I invested some upfront effort to create a pipeline that makes this possible.
-Whenever I come across interesting work that I would like to save and share with others, I have three basic (and obvious) steps to follow:
+Whenever I come across interesting work that I would like to save and share with others, I have three basic (and obvious<a></a>) steps to follow:

 1. add article to citation manager
 2. copy detailed description (and optionally annotations) of work